nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 Because of nilenso's offshore and distributed history, we are very familiar with asynchronous communication channels, discussing issues and ideas over a multitude of channels.

 Specifically for TSM3, we would ideally suggest identifying an individual or group of individuals who would assay the role of approver / facilitator / gatekeeper.
 In other words, someone who would take responsility for owning prioritisation and approval.
-From conversations on HOTOSM Slack, it appears the key person here is Blake Girardot, with some engagement from other folks in the community.
+From conversations on HOTOSM Slack, it appears the key person here is Blake Girardot, with some engagement from other community stakeholders.

+Another important aspect of collaboration will be that of nilenso with any other community contributors.
+As TM3TC encourages individual community contributors to apply, we similarly want to encourage a mixed-mode award of the contract.
+We would be more than happy to work with a contributor(s) who has more experience with HOT or OSM in general, either as an active community member or active contributor to HOT tools.

+While we are applying for the entire Scope of Work (SoW), we happily acknowledge that this may not be possible or optimal.

 A group approval and prioritization process is possible if it is executed in real time, and we would strongly recommend one such process which we have used to great success on many projects: a project Inception.